am1475/text-sentiment-analysis/README.md

 # Sentiment Text Analysis Platform

 This project is a **Sentiment Text Analysis Platform** designed to analyze the sentiment of user-provided text inputs using the Hugging Face Inference API.
-The platform is built with a Flask backend, React frontend, and styled with Tailwind CSS.
+The platform is built with a Express JS backend, React frontend, and styled with Tailwind CSS.
 It offers a seamless and efficient way to classify sentiments in real-time.

 ## Features

 - **Real-Time Sentiment Analysis**: Processes text inputs to determine sentiment with high accuracy.
 - **Responsive User Interface**: Built with React and Tailwind CSS for an intuitive user experience.
-- **Efficient Backend**: Flask backend integrates with the Hugging Face Inference API to handle requests and responses.
+- **Efficient Backend**: Express JS backend integrates with the Hugging Face Inference API to handle requests and responses.
 - **Optimized Performance**: Delivers results with response times under 100ms per request.

 ---